rtcharity/resources.eahub.org/content/guides_and_tips/a-guide-to-effective-altruism-fellowships.md

 I did this for a few reasons:

-**Keeping the focus on one cause area.** On the face of it, one might think that fellows should compare organizations working in different cause areas, such as global health or AI safety.
+<u>**Keeping the focus on one cause area.**</u> On the face of it, one might think that fellows should compare organizations working in different cause areas, such as global health or AI safety.
 After all, one of the most important parts of effective altruism is to compare different such areas.
 However, comparing organizations in different areas poses several challenges.

 For one, it is very difficult to make apples-to-apples comparisons of the pros and cons of organizations in different fields; especially considering the lack of quantitative methods in our IC.